Rokoko/Unreal-Demo-Project/README.md

 [Rokoko Studio](https://www.rokoko.com/en/products/studio) is A powerful and intuitive software for recording, visualizing and exporting motion capture.

-This sample project for Unreal contains a more advanced setup with [HTC Vive integration](https://www.rokoko.com/en/products/virtual-production) for Virtual Camera use and [Facial Live](https://www.rokoko.com/en/products/face-capture) streaming using the [Rokoko Remote App](https://apps.apple.com/us/app/rokoko-remote/id1465692290).
+This sample project for Unreal contains a more advanced setup with [HTC Vive integration](https://www.rokoko.com/en/products/virtual-production) for Virtual Camera use and [Face Capture](https://www.rokoko.com/en/products/face-capture) streaming using the [Rokoko Remote App](https://apps.apple.com/us/app/rokoko-remote/id1465692290).

 The project comes with dependencies for the plugins "Rokoko Live", "SteamVR" and "VirtualCamera".